rizemon/tp/docs/DeveloperGuide.md

 List the module sequences in previously created recipes.

 - Test case: `recipe list`

-Expected (if a non-empty recipe was selected for editing):*do bullet point indent on github*
+    - Expected (if a non-empty recipe was selected for editing):

 ```
 Here is the list of modules in recipe myRecipe1: